Team America: World Police: Critical response

-Kim Newman of Empire magazine called it "a patchy comedy that's stronger as a genre-mocker than a political satire."
+Kim Newman of Empire called it "a patchy comedy that's stronger as a genre-mocker than a political satire."
 Roger Ebert gave the film 1 out of 4 stars and wrote: "I wasn't offended by the movie's content so much as by its nihilism", and was critical of the film's "sneer at both sides" approach, comparing it to "a cocky teenager who's had a couple of drinks before the party, they don't have a plan for who they want to offend, only an intention to be as offensive as possible."

-Contemporary and retrospective comment on the film has observed that it takes aim at militarism in the United States, and Hollywood liberals' response.
-David Edelstein, in a review for Slate, wrote "the movie is a stink bomb lobbed at American arrogance and overweening militarism."
-In The Village Voice, Michael Atkinson wrote "Madly Rorschachian, TAWP appears to rub its shitty boots on U.S. militarism as well as Hollywood liberals".
+Contemporary and retrospective comment on the film has observed that it takes aim at militarism in the United States and Hollywood liberals' response.
+David Edelstein, in a review for Slate, called the film "a stink bomb lobbed at American arrogance and overweening militarism."
+In The Village Voice, Michael Atkinson wrote "Madly Rorschachian, [Team America] appears to rub its shitty boots on U.S. militarism as well as Hollywood liberals".

-National Review Online has named the film #24 in its list of "The Best Conservative Movies".
+National Review Online named the film #24 in its list of "The Best Conservative Movies".
 Brian C. Anderson wrote, "the film's utter disgust with air-headed, left-wing celebrity activism remains unmatched in popular culture."
 Political and social commentator Andrew Sullivan considers the film brilliant in its skewering of both the left and right's approach on terrorism.
 Sullivan (a fan of Stone and Parker's other work, as well) popularized the term "South Park Republican" to describe himself and other like-minded fiscal conservatives/social libertarians.
 Parker himself is a registered Libertarian.
-Before the film's release, it was criticized by Matt Drudge and conservative group Move America Forward for mocking the War on Terror.
+Before the film's release, it was criticized by Matt Drudge and conservative group Move America Forward for mocking the war on terror.